MikaelFangel/Shell/readme.txt

     - The shell has the ability to execute any program placed in the /bin/ folder on Linux systems, such as ls, wc, pwd with zero or more arguments.

     - The shell support the cd command (Change Diretory). cd supports absolute and relative pathing.
-Absolute paths have to start with '/', whereas relative does not. the cd command also supports using '~' (HOME path) to refere to the homepath enviroment variable.
-Using cd with no arguments, defaults the users working directory to HOME.
+Absolute paths have to start with '/', whereas relative does not.
+      The cd command also supports using '~' (HOME path) to refere to the homepath enviroment variable.
+Using cd with no arguments, changes by default the users working directory to HOME.

     - The shell supports piping between proceses, using the pipe operator '|'.
 The shell supports pipe-chaining, meaning you can create pipes between multiple processes in a single command to the shell.

 MANUAL for setup
     1. Extract the zip file.
     2. Navigate to the extracted directory with a terminal.
     3. Type 'make'.
-    4. To start the program, type '.\shell' in the terminal.
+    4. To start the program, type './shell' in the terminal.

 MANUAL for use
     Starting the shell